todogroup/governance/structure/ambassadors/ambassador-manual.md

 ### Contribute

 Contributions that improve TODO's shared resources directly.
-TODO isn't a code-heavy project (our repos are docs, curated lists, and working-group resources) but several of them need real technical and open source management judgment to review what goes in.
+TODO isn't a code-heavy project (our repos are docs, curated lists, and working-group resources), but several of them need real technical and open source management judgment to review what goes in.

 - **Review and help maintain Awesome OSPO Tooling** ([`todogroup/awesome-ospo`](https://github.com/todogroup/awesome-ospo)).